 The spread of COVID-19 and resulting tight government controls and containment measures implemented around the world have caused severe disruption to global supply chains and economic activity, and the market has entered a period of significantly increased volatility.
-The spread of COVID-19 is continuting to have an adverse impact on the global economy, the severity and duration of which is difficult to predict, and has adversely affected the Issuer's business, operations and financial performance.
-The COVID-19 pandemic has significantly impacted, and is likely to continue to adversely affect, our mark-to-market losses, trading revenues, net interest income and potential goodwill assessments and may also adversely affect the Issuer'sr ability to successfully realize our strategic objectives and goals.
-Should current economic conditions persist or deteriorate, the macroeconomic environment could have a continued adverse effect on these outlined and other aspects of the Issuer's business, operations and financial performance, including decreased client activity or demand for the Issuer's products, disruptions to the Issuer's workforce or operating systems, possible constraints on capital and liquidity or a possible downgrade of the Issuer's credit ratings.
-Additionally, legislative and regulatory changes in response to the COVID-19 pandemic, such as consumer and corporate relief measures, could further affect our business.
+The spread of COVID-19 is continuing to have an adverse impact on the global economy, the severity and duration of which is difficult to predict, and has adversely affected the Issuer's business, operations and financial performance.
+The COVID-19 pandemic has significantly impacted, and is likely to continue to adversely affect the Issuer's mark-tomarket losses, trading revenues, net interest income and potential goodwill assessments and may also adversely affect the Issuer's ability to successfully realise its strategic objectives and goals.
+Should current economic conditions persist or deteriorate, the macroeconomic environment could have a continued adverse effect on these outlined and other aspects of the Issuer's business, operations and financial performance, including decreased client activity or demand for the Issuer's products, disruptions to the Issuer's workforce or operating systems, possible constraints on capital and liquidity or a possible downgrade to the Issuer's credit ratings.
+Additionally, legislative and regulatory changes in response to the COVID-19 pandemic, such as consumer and corporate relief measures, could further affect the Issuer's business.
 As such measures are often rapidly introduced and varying in their nature, the Issuer is also exposed to heightened risks as the Issuer may be required to implement large-scale changes quickly.
-Furthermore, once such measures expire, are withdrawn or are no longer supported by governments, economic growth may be negatively impacted, which in turn may adversely affect our business, operations and financial performance..
+Furthermore, once such measures expire, are withdrawn or are no longer supported by governments, economic growth may be negatively impacted, which in turn may adversely affect the Issuer's business, operations and financial performance.

 The extent of the adverse impact of the pandemic on the global economy and markets will depend, in part, on the duration and severity of the measures taken to limit the spread of the virus and counter its impact, including further emergence of new strains of COVID-19 and the safety, efficacy and availability of vaccines and treatments, and, in part, on the size and effectiveness of the compensating measures taken by governments, including additional stimulus legislation, and how quickly and to what extent normal economic and operating conditions can resume.
-To the extent the COVID-19 pandemic continues to adversely affect the global economy and/or the Issuer's business, operations or financial performance, it may also have the effect of increasing the likelihood and/or magnitude of other risks described or incorporated by reference in this registration document or the 2020 CSi Annual Report (as defined in the CSi Registration Document), or may give rise to other risks not presently known to the Issuer or not currently expected to be significant to the Issuer's business, operations or financial performance. the Issuer is closely monitoring the potential adverse effects and impact on the Issuer's operations, businesses and financial performance, including liquidity and capital usage, though the extent of the impact is difficult to fully and accurately predict at this time due to the continuing evolution of this uncertain situation.
-For further information, refer to "Political and Economic environment" in "Credit Suisse International at a glance - Operating Environment" and "Macro-Economic Environment" in "Principal risks and uncertainties - Other significant Risks" in the 2020 CSi Annual Report (as defined in the CSi Registration Document).
+To the extent the COVID-19 pandemic continues to adversely affect the global economy and/or the Issuer's business, operations or financial performance, it may also have the effect of increasing the likelihood and/or magnitude of other risks described in CSi Registration Document, or may give rise to other risks not presently known to the Issuer or not currently expected to be significant to the Issuer's business, operations or financial performance.
+The Issuer is closely monitoring the potential adverse effects and impact on the its operations, businesses and financial performance, including liquidity and capital usage, though the extent of the impact is difficult to fully and accurately predict at this time due to the continuing evolution of this uncertain situation.
+For further information, refer to "Political and Economic environment" in "Credit Suisse International at a glance - Operating Environment" and "Macro-Economic Environment" in "Principal risks and uncertainties - Other significant Risks" in the 2020 CSi Annual Report.